byRizon/AutoAMS/README.md

 ○ .autoams start - Start the bot.
 ○ .autoams stop - Stop the bot.
 ○ .autoams owner (name) - Change the AMS the bot will try to open.
+○ .autoams random (seconds) - Change the value for the delay randomicer.
 ○ .autoams delay (seconds) - Change the delay between a successfull try.
 ○ .autoams retrydelay (seconds) - Change the restart delay between an unsuccessfull try.